spacebring/react-colorizer/README.md

 # color-harmony-generator

 Library for generation of harmonious color themes.
+Include react components for picking colors.

 ### Installation